- Motto: "Till all are pun!"

 Now, I present only a couple of examples, the ones that strike me as most obvious, but please do point out more!

-First up - Rosario Dawson: She has been in Sin City, Men in Black II, Clerks II, voice of Artemis in 2007 Wonder Woman, and she has revealed herself entirely to the camera in Alexander.
+First up - Rosario Dawson: She has been in Sin City, Men in Black II, Clerks II, voice of Artemis in 2007 Wonder Woman.
 We got a good argument right there.

 Next - Hugo Weaving: Let's face it, this guy is a troo g33k.
 The voice of Megatron in the Bay films, V in V for Vendetta, Red Skull in the most recent Captain America, Agent Smith in the Matrix Trilogy, Elrond in The Lord of the Rings Trilogy.. and a transvestite in Priscilla Queen of the Desert.
 Watch it.
 Now.